Lakers' annual preseason game in Las Vegas brings enthusiasm to potential NBA market

 The NBA had returned, even if for one night.

+“Las Vegas has proven to be an excellent sports town,” coach JJ Reddick said after his Lakers (1-3) lost 111-97 to Golden State (5-0).
+“I know that whether it’s been the hockey team, WNBA team, the NFL team, there’s a nice following.
+There’s obviously a lot of things to do.
+It’s a place that people like to come visit.”

+Nestled courtside behind the Warriors bench was Los Angeles Sparks star Dearica Hamby with daughter Amaya and teammate Rae Burrell, while undefeated super lightweight Emiliano Vargas had a seat directly behind James on the Lakers’ bench.

-“It’s incredible, you know, they don’t get this experience often outside of Aces basketball, so to say,” WNBA star Dearica Hamby said during halftime.
+“It’s incredible, you know, they don’t get this experience often outside of Aces basketball, so to say,” Hamby said during halftime.
 “So I think the city shows up when they get the opportunity to support basketball in Las Vegas.”

-Hamby was nestled courtside behind the Warriors bench with daughter Amaya and Los Angeles Sparks teammate Rae Burrell, while undefeated super lightweight Emiliano Vargas had a seat directly behind James on the Lakers’ bench.

 Burrell, who was born and raised in Las Vegas, said she remembers growing up with non-residents thinking her hometown was nothing more than the famed Strip and the historic “Welcome to Fabulous Las Vegas” sign.